Seaman's Manslaughter Statute: Notable cases

 Cases that established the negligence threshold include US v.
 Warner (1848), US v.
 Farnham (1853), US v.
 Collyer (1855), US v.
 Keller (1884), and US v.
 Van Schaick (1904).
 The last of these refers to the prosecution of Captain William Von Schaick, who was held responsible for the 1904 fire aboard General Slocum which killed 1,021.

 The pilot of the Staten Island Ferry MV Andrew J. Barberi lost consciousness while at the controls and crashed into a maintenance pier in October 2003, killing 11.
 Both the pilot and the city director of ferries were charged with seaman's manslaughter as a result; the director was found to be negligent by failing to enforce a requirement to have two pilots present during docking.

 On March 11, 2015, the United States Court of Appeals for the Fifth Circuit published U.S. v.
 Kaluza, wherein it discussed the individuals included within the statute's "other person" provision.
 The court determined that two "well site leaders" working on the Deepwater Horizon at the time of the explosion were not "other person[s]."
 Using the ejusdem generis statutory interpretation rule, the Fifth Circuit reasoned that "well site leaders" did not have the same "common attribute" as vessel captains, engineers, and pilots (individuals who were involved in the "marine operations, maintenance, or navigation of the vessel").

+In December 2020, the captain of the MV Conception, Jerry Boylan, was charged with 34 counts of seaman's manslaughter after a fire killed 34 people off the coast of Santa Barbara.
+Defense attorneys argued that the fire was a single incident, causing prosecutors to issue a superseding indictment of a single count of seaman's manslaughter instead.
+In August 2022, the judge George H. Wu dismissed his indictment without prejudice as defective, due to the use of negligence instead of gross negligence as the required standard for seaman's manslaughter.
+Contrary to prior cases and the text of the statute, the district court found that a similar statute for involuntary manslaughter (18 US Code §1112) also lacked an explicit requirement for gross negligence, but the common law understanding at the time implied that Congress understood that manslaughter required gross negligence, and therefore seaman's manslaughter, being a similar crime, should also incorporate the same common law meanings.
+The government submitted a new indictment on October 18, 2022, and Boyland was found guilty of seaman's manslaughter by a jury on November 6, 2023 and sentenced to four years in prison.